kkatsy/twitter-sentiment-analysis/README.md

    In addition, I manually classified the remaining, english-language tweets as 'positive', 'negative', or 'neutral/other' based on their sentiment.
 Manual classification proved to be a bit of a challenge for a couple of reasons.
 I did not quite realize how time consuming of a task manual classification would be and how difficult it can be to make a call regarding sentiment.
 There were moments where I felt like I was slightly redefining what it meant for a tweet to be 'positive' or 'negative' while in the process of classification.
 Sometimes, a tweet would express negativity in one sentence and positivity in another, and I had to make a call regarding dominant sentiment.
 Additionally, it was sometimes difficult to tell if a tweet was sarcastic or not without full thread context.

    A note on stopwords: while the removal of stop words is not a necessary practice in modern-day speech processing, I made the decision to remove stopwords since I was planning on using a bag of words vectorization approach.
-However, I did not use NLTK's list of stopwords but [this one](https://www.ranks.nl/stopwords) instead since I did not want to discard negation words, which are quite important in a sentiment analysis.
+However, I did not use NLTK's list of stopwords but [this one](https://www.ranks.nl/stopwords) instead since I did not want to discard negation words, which are quite important in sentiment analysis.

 4. **Frequency Distributions:**